MicrosoftDocs/azure-dev-docs/articles/java/sdk/identity.md

   * Device code authentication
   * Username/password authentication

-Follow the links above to learn more about the specifics of each of these authentication approaches.
-In the rest of this article, we'll introduce the commonly used `DefaultAzureCredential` and related topics.
+Follow these links to learn more about the specifics of each of these authentication approaches.
+In the rest of this article, we introduce the commonly used `DefaultAzureCredential` and related subjects.

 ## Add the Maven dependencies